stanoddly/GameKit/docs/technical/content.md

 }
 ```

-Exactly like XNA's `ContentManager`.
-While GameKit has builders to create it, a constructor has these arguments:
+ContentManager is build as part of the GameKitBuilder, however it's possible to create via a constructor with these arguments:

 ```csharp
 public ContentManager(FileSystem fileSystem, IEnumerable<IContentLoader<object>> contentLoaders)
 ```

-where IContentLoader<object> is a covariant (about that bellow).
+This is important to highlight, because GameKit's `ContentManager.Load` only throws `NotSupportedException` without any registered `IContentLoaders<TContent>`.
+They are supposed to be injected via constructor to make things work.

 ## `TContent` is constrained to a class (`where TContent: class`)

 The constrain is there to have a decent way to inject `ContentLoader` instances into a `ContentManager`.
 Usually, `TContent` is simply impractical to be handled as a value anyway.
 But let's go into technical details.

-The `IContentLoader<out TContent>` is [a contravariant](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/covariance-contravariance/creating-variant-generic-interfaces), so it could be implicitly casted to `IContentLoader<TContent>`.
-Therefore ContentManager can accept `IEnumerable<IContentLoader<TContent>>`, something that is understood by dependency injection containers.
+The `IContentLoader<out TContent>` is [a contravariant](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/covariance-contravariance/creating-variant-generic-interfaces), so it could be implicitly casted to `IContentLoader<object>`.
+Therefore ContentManager can accept `IEnumerable<IContentLoader<object>>`, something that is understood by dependency injection containers.
 The type is recognized by `IContentLoader<TContent>.SupportedType` property and loaded by `ContentManager`.

-A generic argument for a covariant interface can't be a type of value if the target is `object`.
+A generic argument for a covariant interface can't be a value type if the target is `object`.
 Also, a generic argument cannot be an interface to make the covariancy to work.

 An alternative solution would be to avoid a covariant completely and have a common interface generic-free interface `IContentLoader` with `SupportedType`, which is implemented by `IContentLoader<TContent>`: